graphcentral/notion/README.md

 ```

 Then, you can directly use this as an input to [@graphcentral/graph](https://github.com/graphcentral/graph) to visualize it on the web as a force layout graph.

+## Example setup

+An example setup is at [@graphcentral/notion-scrape-example](https://github.com/graphcentral/notion-scrape-example).

 ## Use ES6 module instead of Commonjs